ibm-cloud-docs/monitoring/overview.md

 ## Data collection
 {: #overview_collection}

 When you configure a Sysdig agent to collect and forward data to an {{site.data.keyword.mon_full_notm}} instance, data is automatically collected and available for analysis through the web UI.

+You can configure the Sysdig agent to connect to the monitoring instance via the public network and the private network.
+{: note}

+By default, you connect to resources in your account over the {{site.data.keyword.cloud_notm}} public network.
+To configure an agent to send metrics by using a public endpoint, the environment where the agent is running requires internet access to use the public endpoint.

+You can enable virtual routing and forwarding (VRF) to move IP routing for your account and all of its resources into a separate routing table.
+If VRF is enabled, you can then enable {{site.data.keyword.cloud_notm}} service endpoints to connect directly to resources without using the public network.
+To configure an agent to send metrics by using a private endpoint, you must [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) for your account.
+Once the account is VRF and service endpoint enabled, the Sysdig agent can be configured to use the private network by using the [Private Endpoint](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints_ingestion) as the ingestion URL.
+* Private endpoints are not accessible from the public internet.
+* All traffic is routed to the {{site.data.keyword.cloud_notm}} private network.

 Data is collected at 10-seconds frequency.
+{: note}

 ## Data availability
 {: #overview_availability}